JosFig/cripto-currency-api/README.md

 Hellooo,

-This is one of my first small projects so feel free to let me know if something is wrong or could be improved.
+I have been learning python for some time and this is one of my first projects.
+Feel free to let me know if something is wrong/incorrect or could have been done better or improved.

-With this you can return the following:
+The following actions are available:

   1. List of top 100 Cripto Currencies